Slavic paganism: Cosmology, iconography, temples and rites

 Due to the fact that these idols had no face, they were not destroyed.
 According to the beliefs of the local population, such stone idols had healing properties, so they were regularly visited.
 On certain days, people brought gifts to them, and in order to receive healing from an illness, they had to sit on an idol.
 The stone mushroom was respected and protected.
-Disrespectful attitude towards this idol was not allowed.
-The keepers of traditions and rituals performed around the idol were elderly women, and the tradition was passed down through generations.
+Disrespect towards this idol was not allowed.
+The keepers of traditions and rituals performed around the idol were elderly women, and the tradition passed down through generations.

-There are also beliefs that such stone mushrooms provided fertility for the soil and people.
+There are also beliefs that such stone mushrooms provided fertility for the soil and for people.
 Therefore, in some places, the worship of these idols persisted for centuries until the end of the 20th century (and even after being transferred to a museum, elements of the rituals are still performed).
 The dating of stone mushrooms is only approximate, most dating back to about 1000 AD.
-The stone mushroom idols are very similar to two Slavic stone idols from the northeastern regions: Sheksna idol (in Novgorod museum, Novgorod region, Russia) and Sebej idol (Sebej museum, Pskov region, Russia).
+The stone-mushroom idols are very similar to two Slavic stone idols from the northeastern regions: Sheksna idol (in Novgorod museum, Novgorod region, Russia) and Sebej idol (Sebej museum, Pskov region, Russia).
 These Slavic idols have a face and a phallic shape.
 Their characteristic feature is a hat.

-An ancient Slavic stone idol was discovered on the territory of the Nikolo-Babaevsky monastery (Nekrasovsky district) in 2020.
+An ancient Slavic stone idol was discovered on the territory of the Nikolo-Babaevsky monastery (Nekrasovsky district of the Yaroslavsky oblast) in 2020.
 An ancient pagan place that existed before the monastery and churches is mentioned in the ethnographic materials of Bogdanovich.
 In that place, on Babayki, the idol of the supreme heavenly god was worshiped.
 The discovered Babaevsky idol has a clear shape of a large mushroom, completely carved from a boulder.
-It is very similar to mushroom idols from the local cities of Ples and Myshkin.
+It is very similar to mushroom idols from the nearby settlements of Ples and Myshkin.
 Based on morphological details, the multifaceted cult function of this idol is assumed—fertility not only for the land and forest, but also fertility for humans.